paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/methods.md

 (syst_4_3_2)=
 ## Fault Tree Analysis

-The Fault Tree Analysis (FTA) is a structured, conclusive failure analysis which is focused on one particular undesired top event and used to identify potential causes of this event.
-FTA uses identi-cal calculation methods to those applied in the RBD.
-Therefore, it is widely used as an alternative method for the RBD.
-By setting up a qualitative model and then evaluating this model, the FTA is representing a "top-down" system evaluation procedure.
+The Fault Tree Analysis ({term}`FTA`) is a structured, conclusive failure analysis which is focused on one particular undesired top event and used to identify potential causes of this event. {term}`FTA` uses identi-cal calculation methods to those applied in the {term}`RBD`.
+Therefore, it is widely used as an alternative method for the {term}`RBD`.
+By setting up a qualitative model and then evaluating this model, the {term}`FTA` is representing a "top-down" system evaluation procedure.
 After the undesired top level event has been identified, the different failure modes of sub-systems and components which could cause this event have to be determined systematically.
-The individual failures leading to the top event are combined through OR and AND gates, which correspond to serial and parallel arrangements in a RBD.
-Therefore, FTA is a graphical method that shows the logical relation between each particular failure scenario and the primary elements, component failures or events that can cause it.
-Guide-lines for FTA can be found in [RD3] .
+The individual failures leading to the top event are combined through OR and AND gates, which correspond to serial and parallel arrangements in a {term}`RBD`.
+Therefore, {term}`FTA` is a graphical method that shows the logical relation between each particular failure scenario and the primary elements, component failures or events that can cause it.
+Guide-lines for {term}`FTA` can be found in [RD3] .

 (syst_4_3_2_1)=
-### Procedure to create FTA
+### Procedure to create {term}`FTA`

-The procedure to create a FTA is almost identical to that for RBD.
+The procedure to create a {term}`FTA` is almost identical to that for {term}`RBD`.
 The main difference is the graphical representation of the system, starting from the top event (the system failure) where else RDB considered success paths.

-The following aspects should be considered carefully while carrying out FTA:
+The following aspects should be considered carefully while carrying out {term}`FTA`:
 - To ensure the clarity and ease of identification of events, a standardized format needs to be adopted when giving names in the fault tree for intermediate and basic events.
 - To avoid double counting and/or complete omission of systems/interfaces/support systems, it is strongly recommended that explicit definitions of boundary conditions should be established and documented.
 - When external events are considered in the Fault Tree, the data source for the occurrence probability should be referred
-- For redundancies used in the FTA (AND gates), in particular for critical function whose failure could result in loss of mission, the independence has to be verified.
+- For redundancies used in the {term}`FTA` (AND gates), in particular for critical function whose failure could result in loss of mission, the independence has to be verified.
 If simultaneous failure of redundant components due to the same cause can occur, a quantitative analysis of Common Cause Failure needs to be performed, see Section Error: Reference source not found.

-The fault tree analysis has the same limitations as RBD, thus
+The fault tree analysis has the same limitations as {term}`RBD`, thus
 - All components/sub-systems are considered to be independent, dependencies are not considered.
 - Sequencing of failures is not taken into account.
-- Repairable components cannot be modelled in the FTA
+- Repairable components cannot be modelled in the {term}`FTA`

 (syst_4_3_2_1)=